 Well, as it’s possible to get hemp-derived CBD shipped to all 50 states, you could avoid carrying it over and order it, if possible and you’re able to time it correctly.
-Sisters of the Valley, Be Trū Organics and Charlotte’s Web Hemp all deliver to all 50 states in the United States and, with the possible exception of maybe a couple of other companies, are probably a few of the most trustworthy companies dealing with hemp-based CBD oils, tinctures, salves, topicals and so on.
-Be careful with other companies, as the lack of regulation unfortunately means that some less-than-scrupulous companies will try and sell you dud goods.
+There are several companies that deliver to all 50 states in the United States Be careful with these companies, as the lack of regulation unfortunately means that some less-than-scrupulous companies will try and sell you dud goods.

 What about international travel?